dessertlab/PatchitPy/README.md

 ## Folder organization
 - The `extension_PatchitPy` folder contains the code of the tool.
 - The `code_test` folder includes some code samples to quickly test the extension
-- The `generated_code` folder contains the code generated for the analysis conducted in the related paper.
+- The `generated_code.zip` folder contains the code generated for the analysis conducted in the related paper.
 - The `img` folder contains the pictures included in this guide.